Workers’ Compensation Death Benefits in Michigan: Who Can Collect?

 - How do I know if I’m receiving the correct amount of survivors benefits?

-- Are workers’ compensation death benefits taxable?
+- Are workers’ compensation death benefits in Michigan taxable?

 Q.Does workers’ comp cover death?